 Water quality grades are based on aquatic ecosystem guidelines for protection of freshwater systems and are not based on load reduction targets for the marine environment.
 The results are derived from five Douglas Shire Council monitoring sites on the Mossman and South Mossman River, sampled during low flows only and capturing up to 86% of the basin.

 Habitat and hydrology

-The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, riparian extent (both to be updated for 2017-18), invasive weeds (to be updated for 2019-20), habitat modification (impoundment length (to be updated for 2018-19) and fish barrier indicators (in development)).
-The flow indicator for the Mossman basin (reported annually) was introduced in 2016-17.
+The habitat and hydrology index is comprised of four longer-term indicator categories that are updated every four years: wetland extent, (updated for 2017-18), riparian extent (to be updated for 2020-21), instream habitat modification consisting of impoundment length (updated for 2018-19) and fish barrier indicators (in development), and invasive weeds (updated for 2019-20).

-The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.
+The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher was impounded by artificial structures.

 The fish barrier indicator method is still being developed and will be available in future report cards.

-Riparian extent for the Mossman basin scored 68 (‘good’) with 11.5% loss from pre-clear extent to 2013.
+Riparian extent for the Mossman Basin scored 68 (‘good’) with 11.5% loss from pre-clear extent to 2013.
 It is expected the uplands would generally have better extent due to protected areas and less development.
 Less extent in the lowlands is due to development and land use.

-The Mossman basin was graded as ‘very good’ for flows during 2016-17.
-Flows in the Mossman basin were similar to predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Mossman Basin remained ‘good’ for flows during 2019-20.
+Flows in the Mossman River retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
 More information on the results of the flow indicator is available in the results technical report.